Lahti Pelicans: Hockey Reipas (1989–1992)

 After the 1988–89 season, a new organization called Hockey Reipas was formed to take over the men’s team from Kiekkoreipas, who continued to take care of junior hockey operations.
 The 1989–90 season was a success on the ice as the team finished second in the First Division and earned promotion to SM-liiga by beating KooKoo in the playoffs 3–1.

 However, the team that won the promotion was an expensive one featuring proven talent such as center Matti Hagman, 1988 Olympic silver medalist Erkki Laine and two World Champions from Czechoslovakia's 1985 team, goaltender Jaromír Šindel and winger Oldřich Válek.

 The 1990–91 season was a modest success.
 Hockey Reipas finished seventh and recorded club records in wins (21) and points (44).
 The team remained in the playoff contention to the penultimate day of the season, but two major setbacks in the final stages of the season were too big to overcome.
 First, Šindel suffered a season-ending injury and shortly after, Válek was banned until November for hitting a referee in Turku.

 In the spring of 1991, the team's poor financial status was apparent and many key players left the team.
-Hockey Reipas spent the most of the 1991–92 season in the bottom two.
+Hockey Reipas spent most of the 1991–92 season in the bottom two.
 However, a season-ending six-game unbeaten streak and a replay win against Tappara was enough to lift the team into tenth place and out of relegation playoffs.